JCMexplains/writing-for-success-2023/textbook.md

 and provides commentary based on either facts or judgments, or both.
 An expert witness adds authority and credibility to an argument.
-4. **Personal observation.** Personal observation is like testimony, but personal observation consists of your testimony.
+4. **Personal observation**.
+Personal observation is like testimony, but personal observation consists of your testimony.
 It reflects what you know to be true because you have experiences and have formed either opinions or judgments about them.
 For instance, if you are one of five